-A recent meta-study published in the British Medical Journal reveals some troubling findings: existing research suggests that women with breast implants are more likely to die from breast cancer than women without them.
+A recent meta-study published in the British Medical Journal reveals some troubling findings: existing research suggests that women with A saline or silicone filled sac used during plastic surgery to enlarge or restore the shape of the breast. are more likely to die from breast cancer than women without them.

 The news is troubling, but as usual, there’s much more to the story than recent headlines would have you believe.
 First of all, the new study does not suggest that breast augmentation causes breast cancer, nor does it show that implants make cancer worse.
 Instead, the findings have raised concerns among researchers that breast implants can make it more difficult to detect lumps and irregularities during mammograms.

-Impaired visualization of A low dose x-ray picture of the breast that allows a doctor to view glandular tissue and determine the presence of cancer. can lead to false negatives, or instances of a woman being given a clean bill of health when she actually has a potentially cancerous A mass of cells that can be benign or malignant..
+Impaired visualization of mammograms can lead to A test result that indicates that a person does not have a disease when the person does have that disease., or instances of a woman being given a clean bill of health when she actually has a potentially cancerous A mass of cells that can be benign or malignant..
 Obviously, this is problematic.
 When the tumor is eventually discovered and diagnosed, the cancer has reached a more advanced stage.
 As we know, the best predictor of beating breast cancer is being diagnosed as early as possible, which is why The Maurer Foundation is dedicated to promoting early detection.
 This study suggests that implants can lead to delayed detection, which in turn would lead to lower breast cancer survival rates.